Christoph Friedrich von Ammon: Career

-He was a man of great versatility and extensive learning, a philologist and philosopher as well as a theologian, and a very voluminous author.
+He was a philologist and philosopher as well as a theologian, and a very voluminous author.
 His principal theological work was the "Fortbildung des Christenthums zur Weltreligion", in 4 volumes (Leipzig, 1833–1840); "Entwurf einer reinen biblischen Theologie" appeared in 1792 (2nd edition, 1801), "Summa Theologiae Christianas" in 1803 (other editions, 1808, 1816, 1830); "Das Geschichte des Lebens Jesu" in 1842, and "Die wahre und falsche Orthodoxie" in 1849.

 Von Ammon's style in preaching was terse and lively, and some of his discourses are regarded as models of pulpit treatment of political questions.

 Marriage

-In 1790 July 31 ,at Erlangen he married Elisabetha Breyer, daughter of clergyman and philosopher Johann Friedrich Breyer.
+In 1790 July 31, at Erlangen he married Elisabetha Breyer, daughter of clergyman and philosopher Johann Friedrich Breyer.
 One year after his marriage he became brother-in-law to Wilhelm Friedrich Hufnagel, who married Elisabethas younger sister Karoline.
 Hufnagel was a supporter of theistic rationalism and had previously been Ammons teacher.

 This was not only the important family connection gained through the marriage; Ammons father-in-law was also the cousin of the father of Hegel and had served as the godfather at his baptism.
 Therefore, though the relation was somewhat distant Hegel corresponded with von Ammon and is also known to have visited von Ammon in Dresden.

 The couplehad two sons and three daughters;